By the end of this section, you will be able to:

 Citizens use two methods to form an opinion about an issue or candidate.
-The first is to rely on heuristics, shortcuts or rules of thumb (cues) for decision making.
+The first is to rely on heuristics, shortcuts or generalizations (cues) for decision making.
 Political party membership is one of the most common heuristics in voting.
 Many voters join a political party whose platform aligns most closely with their political beliefs, and voting for a candidate from that party simply makes sense.
 A Republican candidate will likely espouse conservative beliefs, such as smaller government and lower taxes, that are often more appealing to a Republican voter.
 Studies have shown that up to half of voters make decisions using their political party identification, or party ID, especially in races where information about candidates is scarce.48

 In non-partisan and some local elections, where candidates are not permitted to list their party identifications, voters may have to rely on a candidate’s background or job description to form a quick opinion of a candidate’s suitability.
 A candidate for judge may list “criminal prosecutor” as current employment, leaving the voter to determine whether a prosecutor would make a good judge.

 The second method is to do research, learning background information before making a decision.
 Candidates, parties, and campaigns put out a large array of information to sway potential voters, and the media provide wide coverage, all of which is readily available online and elsewhere.
 But many voters are unwilling to spend the necessary time to research and instead vote with incomplete information.49

 Gender, race, socio-economic status, and interest-group affiliation also serve as heuristics for decision making.
 Voters may assume women candidates have a stronger understanding about social issues relevant to women.
 Business owners may prefer to vote for a candidate with a college degree who has worked in business rather than a career politician.
 Other voters may look to see which candidate is endorsed by Planned Parenthood, because Planned Parenthood's endorsement will ensure the candidate supports abortion rights.